JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 [4] For the purposes of the winner table I removed "Student" / "Teacher" / "unemployed" given that these individuals have their own tournaments.
 Those indicated as "Professor" are NOT featured in Teacher's tournaments and therefore do not need to be excluded.

+[5] Polarity is a float that lies between [-1,1], -1 indicates negative sentiment and +1 indicates positive sentiments.
+#Subjectivity is also a float which lies in the range of [0,1].
+Subjective sentences generally refer to personal opinion,
+#emotion, or judgment.

+[6] A more detailed walkthrough into the neural networks used to operate textgenrnn can be read here: https://karpathy.github.io/2015/05/21/rnn-effectiveness/